You have returned to the top of the page and may restart browsing.

 The Master of Education in School Counseling prepares culturally competent graduates to work as advocates and leaders in preK-12 school settings through the design and implementation of data-driven comprehensive school counseling programs aligned with the ASCA National Model that benefit and support the academic, career and social-emotional development of all students.

-** the priority admissions deadline for the School Counseling M.Ed. program is April 15th
+In order to be considered for fall admission, the priority deadline for the School Counseling M.Ed. program is April 15th.

 Course of Study